Base11Studios/base11site/_clients/octonote.md

 OctoNote has a generous free tier, which is likely all you'll ever need for casual note taking.
 But, if you want to use OctoNote to author or edit **secret** OctoNotes (notes not available through GitHub searches or search engines), you can upgrade to OctoNote Premium.

+Premium also includes the ability to customize your editor theme by choosing from one of eleven different color themes!

 Premium will offer support for creating or editing unlimited secret OctoNotes in addition to the free tier support for public OctoNotes.

 **More to come!** OctoNote will continuously bring features to subscribers to Premium.
 Some examples of things in the works:

-* Markdown editor custom themes
+* Additional editor themes
 * Enhanced markdown editor features in the ribbon
+* Customizable app icons
 * Suggestions from you! [aj@base11studios.com](mailto:aj@base11studios.com)